-- In diabetic patients with chronic coronary syndrome (CCS) in the absence of contraindications, acetylsalicylic acid and statins should be used [A] and ACE inhibitor treatment should be considered.
-[C] - $\cdot$ After a heart attack, the administration of a $\beta$ -blocker should be continued indefinitely.
-[B] - After myocardial infarction, drugs with documented cardioprotective effects (SGLT2 inhibitors, GLP1 agonists) should be included.
+- In persons with diabetes with chronic coronary syndrome (CCS) in the absence of contraindications, acetylsalicylic acid and statins should be used [A] and ACE inhibitor treatment should be considered.
+[C] - $\cdot\;$ After a heart attack, the administration of a beta-blocker should be continued indefinitely.
+[B] - After myocardial infarction, medications with documented cardioprotective effects (SGLT2 inhibitors, GLP-1 receptor agonists) should be included.
 [A]